-Manage WordPress user roles with a plugin
+Manage WordPress User Roles with a WordPress Plugin

 Capability Manager Enhanced is one of the most popular and widely used WordPress plugins that is available absolutely free of cost.
 The plugin allows you to add new roles, copy the rights and modify the roles.
 The plugin comes with a checklist of all the privileges which can be modified easily and quickly.
 It also allows you to restore and backup capabilities and roles to regress the changes.

 - Click “Plugins” in your WordPress dashboard and click “Add New”.

 - Fill the name of the plugin in the search box and hit enter.